 Therefore, your navigation design should require only the minimum amount of information needed to get the user from A to B quickly.

 Start by laying out the most important steps along the user’s journey through the website.
 Make sure that your navigation helps them with that journey instead of making things more difficult.
 Think how you can help the user do what they already want to do rather than forcing them to see things your way.
-Utilise website navigation best practices and know basic patterns of mobile navigation for an optimised user experience.
+Utilize website navigation best practices and know basic patterns of mobile navigation for an optimized user experience.

 Here’s a nice example by Ugmonk.com.
 Notice how the navigation is very minimal, and only gives you a handful of main options.
 At the same time, it makes it very clear what page you are currently browsing:

 7. Focus on Mobile